-As of today, all the instances of one root name server, L-root, receive together around 20,000 queries per second.
-While most of it is junk (errors on the TLD name), it gives an idea of the amount of big data which pours into name servers.
+As of today, all the instances of one root name server, L-root, receive together around 50,000 queries per second.
+While most of it is "junk" (errors on the TLD name), it gives an idea of the amount of big data which pours into name servers.
+(And even "junk" can leak information, for instance if there is a typing error in the TLD, the user will send data to a TLD which is not the usual one.)

 Many domains, including TLDs, are partially hosted by third-party servers, sometimes in a different country.
 The contracts between the domain manager and these servers may or may not take privacy into account.
 Whatever the contract, the third-party hoster may be honest or not but, in any case, it will have to follow its local laws.
-It may be surprising for an end-user that requests to a given ccTLD may go to servers managed by organisations outside of the country.
+So, requests to a given ccTLD may go to servers managed by organizations outside of the ccTLD's country.
+End-users may not anticipate that, when doing a security analysis.